1 9 7 9 (UK)

 Riding the crest of a wave following massive successes with the BBC sitcom Some Mothers Do ‘Ave ‘Em and the London stage show Billy, Michael Crawford starred in this short-lived Thames series about a family of cockneys who live in a gentrified street.
 What larks . . .

-Robin Hawdon was cast as Finn’s adjoining neighbour, Roger Scott, a Sloane-style marketing director and the very antithesis of Finn.
+Robin Hawdon was cast as Finn’s adjoining neighbour, Roger Scott, a nervous but slightly arrogant young Sloane-style marketing director and the very antithesis of Finn.

 The series explored these differences, which, under the mere superficialities of outlook, attitudes, values, dress and prospects, were, perhaps, not too dissimilar after all.

-The series developed from a one-off comedy called Spasms, which was remade with the new cast as the first episode of this series which aired in April and May 1979.
+The series developed from a one-off short television play called Spasms, which was remade with the new cast as the first episode of this series which aired in April and May 1979.

 Spasms | Friends & Neighbours | Sit Vac | Stranger in the Night | Suffer Little Children | Rest In Peace